 - Performance in coursework: Applicants must hold a baccalaureate degree or a master's degree from a supporting discipline (e.g., biology, chemistry, geology, physics, or closely allied discipline) and have performed satisfactorily.
 The GPA in undergraduate or in previous graduate level coursework should be at least 3.0.
 Students should enter the Program with knowledge of one of the supporting sciences and having successfully completed biology, organic chemistry, physics, statistics and calculus.

-- GRE scores: GRE scores are required.
-Scores lower than 1000 across the Verbal and Quantitative sections are unlikely to be competitive.
+GRE scores: GRE scores are required.
+Scores lower than 300 (Verbal plus Quantitative) are unlikely to be competitive.
 In addition, international students must submit either TOEFL or IELTS scores.
 To be most competitive, the TOEFL score should approach or exceed 100 (IBT) and the IELTS score should approach or exceed 6.5.
 It is recommended that examinations taken more than 5 years ago be retaken, especially if the scores were near our minimum level.

 - An identified fit with a program faculty member.
 A substantial part of your funding will arise from an individual program faculty member.
 To ensure student success, we require that students receive a commitment from a program faculty advisor who is willing and able to support you in their laboratory.
 Applicants should begin this process at or before the time of applying by contacting individual faculty members in your area of interest.